-Western Libraries Heritage Resources is comprised of three units that collect and manage valuable and distinctive documentation of Western Washington University, the local community, and the Pacific Northwest region.
-The Center for Pacific Northwest Studies seeks to enhance public and scholarly understanding of the region's past and present through expansion of its archival holdings, public programming, and publications.
-Its archival and manuscript collections document economic, social, cultural and political trends significant to the Pacific Northwest.
-Western Libraries Special Collections holds unique cultural heritage materials, including the Campus History Collection, the Western Collection, the Northwest Collection, the Rare Book Collection, the Fly Fishing Collection, the Mathes Reading Figurine Collection, and resources in the study of children's literature.
-Western Washington University Archives and Records Center preserves the institutional records of the university, dating from the first Board of Trustees meeting on July 12, 1895.
+Western Libraries Archives & Special Collections is comprised of three units that collect and manage valuable and distinctive documentation of Western Washington University, the local community, and the Pacific Northwest region.
+The Center for Pacific Northwest Studies seeks to enhance public and scholarly understanding of the region's past and present through its archival and manuscript collections documenting economic, social, cultural and political trends significant to the Pacific Northwest.
+Special Collections holds a collection of rare books dating back to the European Middle Ages and beyond, materials on the outdoor heritage of the Pacific Northwest (including fly fishing and mountaineering), a large collection of children's literature, and the Campus History Collection.
+University Archives and Records Management preserves the institutional records of the university, dating from the first Board of Trustees meeting on July 12, 1895.

 Archives & Special Collections wants to ensure that every student who graduates from Western is able to find, understand and interpret a wide variety of research sources in various contexts throughout their lives.
 This is a life-long learning skill and a critical component of both information and academic literacy.
 The rare, original and archival sources collected by our programs are valuable teaching and learning tools that can enhance, enrich and enliven research in nearly every subject.
 To encourage and provide opportunities for students to discover and use our unique collections, we have developed a curriculum that provides engaging methods for accessing, researching and interpreting those materials.

 Instructional activities may include customized individual and group research consultations, in-class and virtual lectures and presentations, field trips, and hands-on exercises designed to emphasize active learning, group discussion, and reflection.
 Through these activities students will be able to: